 SBD maintains multiple requirements and design options for a longer period in the development cycle.
 As the timeline advances, SBD uses empirical data to narrow the focus on the final design option.
-Through this approach, system builders can assume variability and preserve options for as long as possible, providing maximum flexibility.
+Through this approach, one can embrace Principle #3, Assume variability; preserve options for as long as possible, providing maximum flexibility.

 SBD is an important practice for economic efficiency in Lean product development, described further in references and .
 Figure 1 shows the conceptual difference between set- and point-based design approaches.

-Employing SBD along with the teams, the System Architect/Engineer decomposes the solution into subsystem/components and identifies targets for each.
-The teams then explore multiple alternative concepts for each subsystem, filtering out options that either 1) provide less economic value, or 2) are flawed in some way that cannot meet the targets or violate laws of physics, etc. [Ward 1]
+Employing SBD along with the teams, the System Architect/Engineering defines the subsystems and components for the solution and identifies architecture options for each.
+The teams then explore multiple alternative concepts for each subsystem, filtering out options that provide less economic value, are flawed in some way that cannot meet the targets, or violate laws of physics, etc. .

-In the Scaled Agile Framework® (SAFe®), teams explore set-based design alternatives, applying a hypothesis-driven Minimum Viable Product (MVP) approach with a Lean Startup mindset (see Continuous Delivery Pipeline).
+In SAFe, teams explore set-based design alternatives, applying a hypothesis-driven Minimum Viable Product (MVP) approach with a Lean Startup mindset (see Continuous Delivery Pipeline).
 Design alternatives include hypotheses and assumptions.
 MVPs may also define experiments to gain the knowledge that allows teams to validate or invalidate those hypotheses, filter alternatives, and arrive at the optimal economic decision.

-Figure 2 below provides an example of a significant learning Milestone (a deadline for the decision) in which designers of a future autonomous vehicle have to select the technology to support a new initiative that prevents forward collisions.
-Teams explore alternatives for a new ‘Obstacle Detection System (ODS)’ vehicle subsystem using lidar, radar, and camera technologies.
-With their corresponding hypothesis statement, they create Enablers that explore cost tradeoffs, support for environmental and weather conditions, impact on vehicle design and manufacturing, quality of detection, etc. Teams record the results in the Solution Intent and filter the design alternatives based on validated learning.
+Figure 2 shows teams exploring alternatives for a new ‘Obstacle Detection System’ (ODS) vehicle subsystem using lidar, radar, and camera technologies.
+With their corresponding hypothesis statement, they create Enablers that explore cost trade-offs, support for environmental and weather conditions, impact on vehicle design and manufacturing, quality of detection, etc. Teams record the results in the Solution Intent and filter the design alternatives based on validated learning.

 Increase Flexibility in Interfaces and Design

 Complex systems are built out of subsystems and component elements that collaborate to produce system behavior.
-Traditionally, specifications are defined early with minimal understanding for what is possible, and less concern for what the tradeoffs might be.
-A set-based approach makes decisions from tradeoffs based on validated learning.
-Final designs and specifications emerge from teams exploring alternatives and understanding design tradeoffs.
+Traditionally, specifications are defined early with minimal understanding of what is possible and less concern for design trade-offs.
+A set-based approach makes trade-off decisions based on validated learning.
+Final designs and specifications emerge from teams exploring alternatives and understanding the trade-offs.

-In SAFe, the System Architect/Engineer typically defines the connection point between subsystems and provides the context for teams to negotiate their own interfaces.
-In the example in Figure 2, the system has a new ODS component responsible for preventing forward collisions.
-But teams must determine their own interfaces between the ODS and other subsystems—such as chassis (sensor mounting), powertrain (deceleration), braking, lighting (brake lights), etc.
+The System Architect/Engineering function typically defines the connections between subsystems and provides the context for teams to negotiate their own interfaces.
+In Figure 2, the system has a new ODS component responsible for preventing forward collisions.
+But teams must determine their own interfaces between the ODS and other subsystems—such as chassis (sensor mounting), powertrain (deceleration), braking, and lighting (brake lights).

 However, interfaces are not rigid specifications.
 Lean allows interfaces to vary at the points of subsystem intersection.
-At these intersection points, system engineers may specify ranges for negotiation: (‘What can you do for me with additional allocation of space, weight, or power?’)
-This approach allows systems engineers to manage the system-level allocations while teams make their own detailed decisions.
-This creates a collaborative environment for system-level learning, negotiation, and optimal ROI.
+At these intersection points, system engineers may specify ranges for negotiation (e.g., what’s possible with an additional allocation of space, weight, or power?)
+This approach allows system engineers to manage the system-level allocations while teams make their own detailed decisions, creating a collaborative environment for system-level learning, negotiation, and economic decisions.